IgniteUI/igniteui-docfx/en/components/grids_templates/row_drag.md

 ```

 We define a refenrece to each of our grids via the `ViewChild` decorator and the handle the drop as follows:
-- cancel the event
 - add a row to the `targetGrid` that contains the data of the row being dropped
 - remove the dragged row from the `sourceGrid`
 }

 > [!NOTE]
-> When using row data from the event arguments (`args.dragData.rowData`) or any other row property, note that the entire row is passed in the arguments as a reference, which means that you need to clone the data you need, if you want to distinguish it from the one in the source grid.
+> When using row data from the event arguments (`args.dragData.rowData`) or any other row property, note that the entire row is passed in the arguments as a reference, which means that you must clone the data you need, if you want to distinguish it from the one in the source grid.

 #### Templating the drag icon
 The drag handle icon can be templated using the grid's [`dragIndicatorIconTemplate`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#dragindicatoricontemplate).
 In the example we're building, let's change the icon from the default one (`drag_indicator`) to `drag_handle`.